 I have been incredibly lucky because I found an attorney, Scott McLain, who helped me pro bono.
 Scott spent many hours working on my case and twice traveled from McAllen to North Texas.
 The time Scott spent working on my case, he was not earning a living for is family or paying the expenses on his practice or enjoying time with his family.
 I am deeply grateful.

-I am also grateful that Earthworks stood behind me with support and raised funds to help pay for Scott’s travel expenses.
+I am also grateful that Earthworks raised funds to help pay for Scott’s travel expenses.

 Can you imagine what might have happened if Scott had not stepped up to help me?
 How can a regular person defend themselves against a billion dollar corporation?